Setting up an exercise

 To do this, simply click on the padlock.

-❗ The number of weeks depends on the number of times chosen for the duration of the program and can be modified in the "Information" section.
+❗ The number of weeks depends on the chosen duration and can be modified in the main program section (outside the session).

 Sets